pycom/pycom-micropython-sigfox/docs/library/pyb.UART.rst

        Construct a UART object on the given bus.  ``bus`` can be 1-6, or 'XA', 'XB', 'YA', or 'YB'.
-       With no additional parameters, the UART object is created but not initialised (it has the settings from the last initialisation of the bus, if any).
-If extra arguments are given, the bus is initialised.
+       With no additional parameters, the UART object is created but not initialized (it has the settings from the last initialisation of the bus, if any).
+If extra arguments are given, the bus is initialized.
        See ``init`` for parameters of initialisation.

        The physical pins of the UART busses are: